The Dodgers have a chance to do the funniest thing this offseason … well, funny to us, not the rest of Major League Baseball.

 “When Mookie Betts was available, the Dodgers went and got him.
 It was be akin to an NBA team trading for Kevin Durant heading into the second half of his career.
 Trading for Soto now would be like trading for LeBron James or Michael Jordan … before they even hit their prime.

-The “traditional” prime ages have always been 27-32 years old.
+The ‘traditional’ prime ages have always been 27-32 years old.
 If you’re among the best in your sport, that can probably be moved on both ends … maybe something like 25-34 years old for the elite players.
 Soto won’t be 24 years old until Oct.
 25, so the best is probably still to come, which is a scary thought.”

 That was almost 2 1/2 years ago, and most of that still rings true.
 Except now, the Dodgers would only have to commit money (and a draft pick and international money) to lock up Soto.
-He’s seemingly willing to play in Los Angeles as evidenced by his taking the meeting.
-Sure, it’d be foolish for him and the Dodgers to not meet, considering the resources at LA’s disposal and Soto wanting to maximize his contract, but his agent is also Scott Boras, so we know Soto’s going to get the most lucrative non-Ohtani deal in MLB history.
+He’s seemingly willing to play in Los Angeles, as evidenced by his taking the meeting.
+Sure, it’d be foolish for him and the Dodgers to not meet, considering the resources at LA’s disposal and Soto wanting to maximize his contract, but his agent is also Scott Boras, so we know Soto’s going to be looking to get the most lucrative non-Ohtani deal in MLB history.

 While the Dodgers’ superstars (and Teoscar Hernandez, should he return) are on the other side of 30, Soto is still just 26.
-In a few years when they, inevitably, see their production dip, having one of the best hitters in MLB history to pickup the slack wouldn’t be a bad thing.
+In a few years, when they inevitably see their production dip, having one of the best hitters in MLB history to pickup the slack wouldn’t be a bad thing.
 And with Ohtani around until 2033, designated hitter will likely be locked up for that long, so Soto is either going to have to shift to left field or first base in this scenario — neither of which seem unrealistic.
 Of course, first base is a little harder to play than most may think … just ask Joc Pederson.

 ——